joseporiolayats/ayats-dev/site/content/products/_index.md

 ---
-title: Our Coffee
+title: Projects
-type: products
-image: /img/products-jumbotron.png
-heading: What we offer
+heading: Projects
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/illustrations-technologies.png
       text: >
         Through the combined use of different frameworks, I code a different variety of projects in order to deliver the most fitting model with a focus on accuracy and the use of the different metrics regularly used in machine learning projects.
     - image: /img/illustrations-mlops-cycle.png
       text: >
         Today there is a need for full lifecycle management of the models used in production, so MLOps is the solution to that.
 By using some of the newest and most functional MLOps libraries I'm able to keep all the steps of the model lifecycle in check by doing an accurate planning, getting the right data, cleaning/augmenting/curating the data, training, finetuning, deploying and monitoring the model and its actual performance.
     - image: /img/illustrations-tutorials.svg
       text: >
         Love a great cup of coffee, but never knew how to make one?
 Bought a